Your brand ID is your shop window to the world, right? But as Sarah Patten discovers, it should also inform your company culture.

 “One area that is easy to overlook is the design of your workplace itself,” states Ms. Collings.
 “But it’s crucial to take stock of your physical office environment, and consider the message it’s sending to your staff about what you stand for as a business."

 “Areas to consider include colour schemes, furnishings, and the layout of your workspace.
 If they don’t reflect your brand identity, and the values you aspire to, your workforce will never fully own it.
 They won’t be formed in the distinctive identity of your company.”

 3. Create a physical space that reinforces your culture

 Layout is a strong example of Jody's point.
 As her colleague Ellen Dalena reports, “If teamwork is important to your culture, then a cluster of desks will be much more appropriate than desks laid out in rows.
 What’s more, breakout areas will allow staff to collaborate in comfort."

 “Meanwhile, if you value sustainability, simple steps such as improving natural lighting, installing recycling bins and choosing ethically-sourced furniture will all encourage your staff to buy into this aspect of your corporate identity."

 “By the same token, if creativity is your thing, make sure it’s reflected in the working environment.
 Drab, corporate décor is a definite no-no. But the odd strategically-placed armchair or decent coffee machine could make all the difference to your team’s performance.”

 4. Involve staff to secure their buy-in

-If you’re wondering how to secure engagement with your brand identity among the workforce, Donna has a handy suggestion.
+If you’re wondering how to secure engagement with your brand identity among the workforce, Jody has a handy suggestion.